MaryemHadjWannes/ai-image-captioning/README.md

 # 📷 AI Image Captioning App

-A simple Streamlit app that uses the BLIP model to generate captions for any uploaded image.
+A simple Streamlit app that uses the BLIP/BLIP2 models to generate captions for any uploaded image.

 ## 🚀 How It Works
 1. Upload an image (jpg/png)